openlegend/core-rules/core/SRD.md

 -   **Unholy** - Unholy energy surrounds extraplanar beings from the hells or similar evil-aligned dimensions where pure evil is embodied.

--   **Life** - Beings from heavenly dimensions, clerics wielding the power of healing, resurrection, or protection radiate an aura of life for a time after wielding such powers.
+-   **Life** - Beings from heavenly dimensions, clerics wielding the power of healing, regeneration, or protection radiate an aura of life for a time after wielding such powers.

 -   **Death** - Necromancers, undead, and murderers all radiate an aura of death.
 For undead, the aura is constant, since the power of death and magic is what animates them.